 If you don't already have binoculars (or if you're outgrowing the ones you've got), it's time to buy.
 But there are so many choices.
 Are some better for astronomy, as opposed to birdwatching or baseball games?
 You bet!

 Astronomy is done in the dark, so you really want big aperture: big front lenses.
 These collect lots of light so you can see fainter things.
 This doesn't matter so much in the daytime, when there's plenty of light and you can get by with small front lenses — allowing daytime binoculars to be smaller, lighter, and less expensive.
-But for astronomy, the bigger the aperture the better.
+But for binoculars for astronomy, the bigger the aperture the better.

 You also want high optical quality.
 Stars and faint celestial objects seen against a dark sky are much more demanding than daytime scenes, so mediocre optics display their flaws much more obviously when you're observing the night sky rather than eatching the pitcher's mound.
 In general, price is a pretty good indicator of optical quality.
 The best optics are not going to be cheap.